County of Santa Clara

 - Prepares and presents a variety of budgetary, informational and statistical reports and makes recommendations in written, graphic and oral presentations;

-- Makes revenue and expenditure projections for one or multiple budgets; compiles figures, prepares justifications and participates in the annual budget development process;
+- Develops and prepares revenue and expenditure projections for one or multiple budgets; compiles figures, prepares justifications and participates in the annual budget development process;

-- Identifies financial program issues, determines appropriate action and makes recommendations for problem resolution; assists in the implementation of program enhancements and improvements;
+- Performs variance analysis; identifies financial program issues, determines appropriate action and makes recommendations for problem resolution; assists in the implementation of program enhancements and improvements;

 - Assists in the development of strategic initiatives to improve and enhance performance and services;